Conspiracy epidemic, born in US, spreads in Europe - RFI

 "Even if all European QAnons support the standard narrative -- that is to say they support Trump and far-right ideas -- each group adapts these messages to local circumstances," said the director of strategy at the Israeli cybersecurity company ActiveFence, Nitzan Tamari.

-But the disappointment of seeing Biden inaugurated as US president after his victory over Trump did dampen the hopes of some believers, as social media giants increasingly take action against them.
+But the disappointment of seeing Biden inaugurated as US president after his victory over Trump did dampen the hopes of some believers, as social media giants increasingly take action against them.#photo6

 "At this moment, QAnon is like a hurt crab retreating into its shell.
 Twitter did a very thorough job with removing QAnon accounts," de Smedt said.